The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: MMSE receiver

 When the users are i.i.d., the probability of $j$ threshold exceedances follows the binomial distribution with probability $p= k/K$ to exceed the threshold $u_k$.
 Since we consider large $K$ and small values of $p$, the number of users to exceed threshold can be approximated by the Poisson distribution with an approximation error in the order of $1/K$.
 Hence the Poisson expression for $J=j$.
-The capacity given $J=j$ is the standard capacity expression under MMSE receiver as users are decoded separately. \end{proof} } \begin{remark} When ZF decoding was used, the effective SNR seen by a user was $P\Vert \bV_i \bh_i \Vert^2$.
-As the matrix $\bV_i$ is unitary, it is clear why scaling up $\bh_i$ resulted in scaling up the SNR.
-In the MMSE case, however, the analysis is intricate.
-The SNR is $P \bh_i^{\dagger}\bR \bh_i$.
-While $\bh_i$ scales up, $\bR = (\bH_{(-i)}\bH_{(-i)}^\dagger+I)^{-1}$ may appear to scale down as the eigenvalues of $\bH_{(-i)}\bH_{(-i)}^\dagger$ scale up.
-However, note that $\bH_{(-i)}\bH_{(-i)}^\dagger$ is not full rank, hence has at least one zero eigenvalue.
-As a result, $\bR$ has at least one eigenvalue which does not scale down. \end{remark}
+The sum-rate given $J=j$ is the standard capacity expression under MMSE receiver as users are decoded separately. \end{proof} } \begin{remark} When $r$ strongest users are selected out of $K$ users, and $K$ is large, the channel gain (of these strong users) scales as $O(\log K)$.
+It is interesting to see how this affects the SNR in both ZF and MMSE.
+Rewrite $\bh_i$ as $\alpha \bw_i$, where $\bw_i = \frac{\bh_i}{\Vert \bh_i \Vert}$.
+Thus, $\alpha^2$ represents the scaling of the channel norm $\Vert \bh_i \Vert ^2$.